 - Repainting a vehicle

-Major Maintenance – It is costly and labor-intensive, usually carried out when a major potential failure is identified or at the time of corrective maintenance.
-It needs to be immediately dealt, to restore the function of the vehicle.
+It is costly and labor-intensive, usually carried out when a major potential failure is identified or at the time of corrective maintenance.
+It needs to be immediately dealt, with to restore the function of the vehicle.
 If unregulated, it could cause serious implications.
-Few examples of major maintenance include:
+A few examples of major maintenance include:

 - Inspecting gearbox, exhaust systems, and transmission